Greece › Mykonos › Best Towns

 Quick Tips

-- The Golden Rule: Stay in Mykonos Town (Chora) if you want nightlife, shopping, restaurants, and the classic Mykonos experience.
-Stay at the beach if swimming, sunbeds, and lazy days matter more than late nights.
+- The best area for first-timers: Stay in Mykonos Town if you want restaurants, nightlife, shopping, sunset drinks, and the easiest no-car logistics.
+Stay at the beach if swimming, sunbeds, and lazy resort days matter more than late nights.

-- Best Beach Bases: Ornos and Platis Gialos are the best all-around beach areas.
-Both have good swimming, plenty of hotels, restaurants within walking distance, and better bus service than most beaches.
-Both also have water taxi access to the south-coast beaches, including Paraga, Paradise, Super Paradise, Agrari, and Elia.
+- Best beach bases: Ornos and Platis Gialos are the best all-around beach areas.
+Both have good swimming, plenty of hotels, restaurants within walking distance, buses to Town, and water taxi access to the south-coast beaches.

-- Transportation Reality: Taxis are limited and expensive, especially at the airport, ferry port, beaches, and late at night.
+- Transportation reality: Taxis are limited and expensive, especially at the airport, ferry port, beaches, and late at night.
 Do not build your trip around “we’ll just grab a cab.”
-Use public buses, the beach water taxi, hotel shuttles, and pre-booked transfers.
-Uber works in Mykonos mainly as a way to request licensed taxis or transfer vehicles, not as a magic fix for the island’s taxi shortage.
+Use buses, the beach water taxi, hotel shuttles, and pre-booked transfers.
+Uber in Mykonos is helpful but not a cure for the island’s taxi shortage.

 My wife and I on idyllic Platis Gialos beach in Mykonos.